d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

     transform=transform_test) for folder in ['valid', 'test']]
 ```

+During training,
+we need to specify all the image augmentation operations defined above.
+When the validation set
+is used for model evaluation during hyperparameter tuning,
+no randomness from image augmentation should be introduced.
+Before final prediction,
-We specify the defined image augmentation operation in `DataLoader`.
-During training, we only use the validation set to evaluate the model, so we need to ensure the certainty of the output.
-During prediction, we will train the model on the combined training set and validation set to make full use of all labelled data.
+we train the model on the combined training set and validation set to make full use of all the labeled data.

 ```{.python .input}
 train_iter, train_valid_iter = [gluon.data.DataLoader(